 - A circumstance came to exist that now precludes completion before the deadline.
 Examples might include a health-related incident requiring a hospital stay, a disabling injury, a significant employment conflict, a family relocation, a family emergency, a natural disaster, severe unseasonable weather that could not have been anticipated, or unforeseen actions of others affecting the youth’s ability to complete the requirements.
 It is extremely unlikely an extension will be granted if resolution of the circumstance—such as recovery from an injury, for example—still allows enough time for an adequate service project, or for completing the position of responsibility, active participation, or merit badge requirements if they have not already been met.

 4. The circumstance is severe and not the norm of the Scout’s life.
 In most cases, Scouts are expected to overcome life’s ordinary trials.
 Cause for an extension normally requires an extraordinary circumstance uncommon to the youth.
-For example, known circumstances such as moderate learning disabilities or ADD/ADHD that the Scout has faced over many years and which he has coped with in the past, should not suddenly become an issue shortly before his 18th birthday.
+For example, known circumstances such as moderate learning disabilities or ADD/ADHD that the Scout has faced over many years and has coped with in the past, should not suddenly become an issue shortly before his or her 18th birthday.

 Scouts with permanent and severe disabilities such as those described in section 10, “Advancement for Members With Special Needs,” have the opportunity to be registered beyond the age of eligibility.
 (See “Registering Qualified Members Beyond Age of Eligibility,” 10.1.0.0.)
 They do not need to request an extension.